WordPress Plugins 101, Those Special Purpose Website Helpers

 First, actively maintain plugins by keeping them up to date.
 Or, check with us about WordPress Website Maintenance if you don’t want to learn to manage the intricacies of website plugins.

-Second, don’t install something that you don’t need, increasing your risk of cyber-attacks.
+Second, don’t install something you don’t need, increasing your cyber-attack risk.
 Next, uninstall plugins you aren’t using.
 Finally, use as many as you need but not more.
 All software on your site can add to bloat and possibly slow your site’s performance.

 Conclusion

-Understanding and choosing the right WordPress plugins require some consideration.
+Understanding and choosing the right WordPress plugins requires some consideration.
 Depending on the scope of your site, the decision can be crucial.
 Want to know more about website plugins?
-Contact the New Paradigm Marketing team for professional assistance.
+Contact the CyberOptik team for professional assistance.